Turkey lacers are thin needles about 11 cm (4 ½ inches) long that are sharply pointed at one end with a large eye hook at the other end.

 If you stand the used lacers immediately in a glass of water to soak, it will make wash-up of them easier at the end of the meal.
 Discard the used butcher string in compost.

-Most people recommend washing turkey lacers by hand, and it's probably best to do that: not because they're expensive to replace, but because they do tend to get tossed around inside the dishwasher, and end up on the bottom in hard to get to nooks and crannies that will have you afterwards cursing on your knees with your head stuck in the dishwasher trying to find them.
+Most people recommend washing turkey lacers by hand, and it’s probably best to do that: not because they’re expensive to replace, but because they do tend to get tossed around inside the dishwasher, and end up on the bottom in hard to get at nooks and crannies that will have you afterwards cursing on your knees with your head stuck in the dishwasher trying to find them.